relayshanghai/relay-supa-club/docs/scheduler/index.md

 - limit: The number of jobs to pick up.
 Defaults to *1*.

 ### What is a Queue?
 Queues are groups of jobs that are run by a dedicated worker.

-By default, all jobs are created at the `default` queue.
+Currently, we have the following queues:
+- Default queue (`default`) - where jobs are created by default
+- Failed queue (`failed`) - where jobs are sent when it failed

 To create a worker dedicated to a queue:
 ```sql